Hardness-dependent quantum adiabatic schedules for the maximum-independent-set problem: Graph-dependent counterdiabatic driving

-\paragraph*{Variational parameter} Since Eq.~(\ref{eq:lambdaCD}) is a generalization of the counterdiabatic term proposed in \cite{Zhang2024} through the addition of $T_1$ and $T_2$, it is interesting in an optimization context to consider a continuous interpolation between these two protocols.
-One possibility is to consider the interaction strength $V_0$ as a free parameter in the range $[0, C_6/a^6]$ when calculating the CD driving.
+Since Eq.~(\ref{eq:lambdaCD}) is a generalization of the counterdiabatic term proposed in Ref.~\cite{Zhang2024} through the addition of $T_1$ and $T_2$, it is interesting in an optimization context to consider a continuous interpolation between these two protocols.
+One possibility is to consider the interaction strength $V_0$ as a free parameter in the range $[0, C_6/a^6]$ when one is calculating the CD driving.
 To avoid any confusion with the fixed interactions in the Rydberg Hamiltonian, we denote by $\nu$ this free parameter.
-Numerically, this is equivalent to replace $T_1$ and $T_2$ in Eq.~(\ref{eq:lambdaCD}) by the following expressions:
+Numerically, this is equivalent to replacing $T_1$ and $T_2$ in Eq.~(\ref{eq:lambdaCD}) by the following expressions: